-I never knew that Lily of the Valley grows wild in the Appalachian Mountains!
-The form that most of us know, the garden variety, was imported from Europe.
-But this one is a few degrees different, and it is called American Lily-of-the-Valley.
+Until now, I did not know that Lily of the Valley grows wild in the Appalachian Mountains!
+The form that most of us know, the garden variety, was imported from Europe and then popularized in American gardens.
+But this species–the wild one- is a few degrees different, and it is appropriately called American Lily-of-the-Valley.

-First of all, this plant is not as likely to be found in dense colonies.
-The few times I’ve come across it, there were just a couple of plants at a time in a particular area, sort of the way you find orchids locally.
-The leaves of the plant are taller than the garden variety too (10-12 inches), and the flowering stems are shorter.
+First of all, unlike the common cultivar, American Lily-of-the-Valley is not as likely to be found growing in dense colonies.
+You will probably just find a couple of plants at a time in any given area.
+The leaves of the plant are taller than the garden variety too (10-12 inches vs. 6 inches), and the flowering stems are shorter.
 It is harder to see the flowers of the native form, because they sit well below most of the leaf mass.
-That said, the white, bell-shaped flowers are just as pretty, and fragrant, as the garden cultivar!
+That said, the white, bell-shaped flowers are identical, and they are just as pretty and fragrant as the garden cultivar!

 Don’t try eating the beautiful leaves of either form!
 They are poisonous!

 Note: Some people call the Canada Mayflower by the name Wild Lily-of-the-Valley.
 Check it out for comparison.